ANIML SC 2530RW - Animal and Plant Biochemistry II

 Assessment Item with hurdle % needed or requirement to meet hurdle Is additional assessment available if student does not meet hurdle requirement?
 Yes or No Details of additional assessment, if available Final Assessment 40% Yes Additional Assessment

-c.
-An online test will be held during the first lecture period in week 4.
+An online test will be held in week 4.
 The test will comprise questions covering the biochemical calculations and basic practical skills encountered in weeks 1-2.

 Online quizzes (5%)